 Belfast

-Despite having only legalised same-sex marriage in January 2020, Northern Ireland’s capital has a small but very vibrant queer scene.
+Despite only legalising same-sex marriage in January 2020, Northern Ireland’s capital has a small but very vibrant queer scene.
 Yes, Drag Race UK contestant Blu Hydrangea is from here but it’s also home to the very fabulous Ross Anderson-Doherty (aka Cake Daddy).
 Catch them performing at Cabaret Supper Club and the annual queer art and performance festival, Outburst, alongside a whole host of other local talents.

 Venues: sparkly drag spot Maverick Bar; arts venue and bar Black Box; dine and drag Cabaret Supper Club; queer/feminist arts space The 343, gay bar/club Boombox Belfast.